 3 – Open Shirt

-Besides, adding a third piece always makes the look more tidy, with that face that you thought fondly to dress, you know?
+Besides, adding a third piece always makes the look tidier, with that face that you thought fondly to dress, you know?
 Even if it only took 5 minutes…

 The partner is not always bigger than us, but the idea of wearing men’s pieces is because they are more “square”.
 I explain: the female body has more curves, so female modeling is more limited because of curves, without much room for extra mass.
 Male modeling, because it is straighter, has more space.